Aaronh3k/book-status-api/README.md

 An architectural diagram of the deployment is included in the repository to provide a visual understanding of how these services work together to provide a reliable and efficient service.

+# API Testing

+The testing for this API is performed using the `pytest` framework.

+When the application is set in a 'test' environment, an SQLite in-memory database is leveraged to perform tests isolated from the production environment.

+A 'fixture' in pytest is a setup function, which allows test methods to use a specific database and application context.
+Each test runs in its own isolated environment, meaning changes in one test won't affect others.
+Before each test is run, a new instance of the application with a new database is created, and at the end of each test, this instance is torn down to ensure no state is shared between tests.

+Test cases have been written to cover all major functionalities of the API.
+In each test case, operations like creation, retrieval, update, and deletion are performed.
+At the end of each test, any changes made are reverted, ensuring the database returns to its initial state.
+This approach ensures that every part of the application is thoroughly tested, and that it behaves as expected under various conditions.

+# Continuous Integration/Continuous Deployment (CI/CD)

+The API adopts a CI/CD pipeline through GitHub Actions to automate the testing, building, and deployment process.
+The workflow, named "Book Service CI/CD", is triggered every time there is a push to the `master` branch.

+The pipeline is designed to run on an `ubuntu-latest` environment and performs a series of actions:

+1. **Code Checkout:** The repository is checked out using `actions/checkout@v2`.

+2. **Python Setup:** Python 3.9 is set up using `actions/setup-python@v2`.

+3. **Dependency Installation:** All required dependencies are installed with pip.

+4. **Test Execution:** The `APP_ENVIRONMENT` is set to `test` and all unit tests are executed with pytest.

+5. **Deployment Package Creation:** Upon successful execution of the tests, a deployment package is created excluding any `.git`, `__pycache__`, and `tests` files/directories.

+6. **Deployment to Elastic Beanstalk:** The deployment package is then deployed to AWS Elastic Beanstalk using `einaregilsson/beanstalk-deploy@v14`.
+This action is performed with the AWS access key and secret key stored as GitHub Secrets to ensure secure access.

+This CI/CD workflow allows for reliable, efficient, and secure software delivery by automating the entire process of integration, testing, and deployment.